 3. Ella Deluxe Dual Massage Acrylic Walk-In Bathtub

 A beautiful design is probably the last thing you think about when investing in a walk-in bathtub.
-After all, they’re all about convenience, comfort and safety!
+After all, they’re all about convenience, comfort, and safety!
 However, the Ella Deluxe Dual Massage is here to prove you wrong, and prove that this model of bathtubs can be equally as beautiful as they are convenient.
 The most spectacular piece on this units is the glass door, with a brushed bronze gold frame, which will harmonize well with a vintage-inspired bathroom design.
 Speaking of the door, you’ll have to know that it is an inward-opening one as well, which makes for a great isolation, yet it might not be as convenient for wheelchair users and people with limited mobility.

 This unit is an acrylic tub shell with fiberglass enforcement, which is the most popular combination of materials regarding bathtubs nowadays.
 It makes the tub lightweight, the surface antibacterial and preserves a constant temperature of the water for longer – which is all you’d wish for from your bathtub.
 This unit measures 32 x 60 x 48 inches, being more on the big side.
-However, if this wasn’t enough to convince you, this unit also has some really nifty safety features, which include an anti-slip floor, two grab bars for easier standing up and sitting down, a high seat and a removable rubber backrest.
+However, if this wasn’t enough to convince you, this unit also has some nifty safety features, which include an anti-slip floor, two grab bars for easier standing up and sitting down, a high seat and a removable rubber backrest.
 This makes it the ultimate bathtub, where the risk of falling, slipping, or being uncomfortable is simply not there.

-The Ella Deluxe Dual Massage bathtub is called so for a reason – it’s also a treasure in terms of comfort features, not only safety ones.
+The Ella Deluxe Dual Massage bathtub is called so for a reason – it’s also a treasure regarding comfort features, not only safety ones.
 This particular unit comes with 22 jets, both air massage and hydro massage ones for a greater diversity of your bathing experience.
 It also comes with an in-line water heater and an ozone water purifier, which make your massage water cleaner and warmer.
 In addition, this tub has all sorts of additional gimmicks, such as Chroma therapy illumination, a foot massage system, and even a bidet air massage one!
 All of these can be easily controlled, switched on and off from the conveniently placed knobs on the edge of the tub.

 This set comes with a handheld showerhead, a full body brass chrome faucet, and all the hardware parts included, so you don’t need to buy any additional pieces unless you wish to change something in your old plumbing.
 The unit also is one of the fastest draining ones on the market, having two 2” copper drains, which claim to get all the water out in less than 80 seconds!
 A nifty way to neutralize one of the disadvantages of walk-in bathtubs!